efremidze/swift-mcp/README.md

 }
 ```

-After adding the configuration, open `.vscode/mcp.json` and click Start next to the heroui-react server.
+After adding the configuration, open `.vscode/mcp.json` and click Start next to the swift-patterns server.

 See the VS Code MCP documentation for more details.